Skip to content

 Respiratory Health

 Frequent use of aerosolized sprays, particularly those containing bleach or quaternary ammonium compounds, is a growing concern for medical professionals.
-Recent data from Harvard Medical School links the chronic use of these disinfectants to a higher risk of developing chronic obstructive pulmonary disease (COPD) and adult-onset asthma.
+Breathing in these disinfectants day after day is associated with chronic obstructive pulmonary disease (COPD) and adult-onset asthma, which is a good reason to reserve them for the jobs that genuinely need them.

 The Rise of Superbugs